-The Committee provides advice and guidance to the Secretary, Department of Health and Human Services (HHS); the Director, Centers for Disease Control and Prevention (CDC); Deputy Director, Office of Infectious Diseases (OID), CDC; the Director, National Center for Emerging and Zoonotic Infectious Diseases (NCEZID), CDC; and the Director, Division of Healthcare Quality Promotion (DHQP), NCEZID, CDC, regarding the practice of infection control and strategies for surveillance, prevention, and control of health care-associated infections, antimicrobial resistance and related events in settings where healthcare is provided, including hospitals, outpatient settings, long-term-care facilities, and home health agencies.
+The Committee provides advice and guidance to the Secretary, Department of Health and Human Services (HHS); the Director, Centers for Disease Control and Prevention (CDC); the Deputy Director, Office of Infectious Diseases (OID), CDC; the Director, National Center for Emerging and Zoonotic Infectious Diseases (NCEZID), CDC; and the Director, Division of Healthcare Quality Promotion (DHQP), NCEZID, CDC, regarding the practice of infection control and strategies for surveillance, prevention, and control of healthcare-associated infections, antimicrobial resistance, and related events in settings where healthcare is provided, including hospitals, outpatient settings, long-term-care facilities, and home health agencies.

-Nominations are sought for individuals with expertise and qualifications necessary to contribute to the accomplishment of HICPAC objectives.
+Nominations are being sought for individuals who have expertise and qualifications necessary to contribute to the accomplishment of HICPAC objectives.

-The Secretary, HHS, acting through the Director, CDC, shall appoint to the advisory committee nominees with expertise to provide advice regarding the practice of health care infection control, strategies for surveillance and prevention and control of health care associated infections in United States health care facilities.
+The Secretary, HHS, acting through the Director, CDC, shall appoint to the advisory committee nominees with expertise to provide advice regarding the practice of healthcare infection control, strategies for surveillance and prevention and control of healthcare-associated infections in United States healthcare facilities.
 Consideration is given to professional training and background, points of view represented, and upcoming issues to be addressed by the committee.
-Nominees may be Start Printed Page 49321invited to serve for four-year terms.
-The next cycle of selection of candidates will begin in the Winter of 2014, for selection of potential nominees to replace members whose terms will end on June 30, 2015.
+Nominees may be invited to serve for four-year terms.
+The next cycle of selection of candidates will begin in the spring of 2016, for selection of potential nominees to replace members whose terms will end on June 30, 2017.

 Appointments shall be made without discrimination on the basis of age, race, ethnicity, gender, sexual orientation, HIV status, disability, and cultural, religious, or socioeconomic status.
 Consideration is given to a broad representation of geographic areas within the U.S., with diverse representation of both genders, ethnic and racial minorities, and persons with disabilities.
 Nominees must be U.S. citizens, and cannot be full-time employees of the U.S. Government.
 Candidates should submit the following items: